Automation

 Budget smartly.
 Begin with cheap or free options that grow with you.
 Aim for tools under $50 a month at first.
 This lowers risk in your process automation journey.

 Get your team involved.
 Talk to them early.
 Ask about tough spots in their daily routines.
 Explain how automation reduces burnout and frees time for better work.
 Hold short training to get everyone on board.
 This builds support for your streamlining efforts.
-How employees should think about an AI-enhanced workplace.
+AI-enhanced workplace guide for employees.

 Map out your processes.
 Write down each step in a task.
 For example, step one: get an order.
 Step two: check stock.
 Step three: send invoice.
 This shows where tech can step in and improve flow.
 It's like drawing a map for your business optimization.